-- Security Policy – Another increasingly important policy that highlights how your SaaS company approaches data security.
+- Security Policy – You may or may not choose to publish this, but it should be drafted and made available to Customers that request it.
+Another increasingly important policy that highlights how your SaaS company approaches data security.
 This includes your policies around encryption, database backups, audit logging, disaster recovery, how you adhere to compliance standards (such as HIPAA and GDPR), and any third party security certifications your company has (such as SOC 2, ISO 27001, HITRUST, etc.)

 Let us Help

-I’ve listed 14 contracts above, and this is not an exhaustive list.
+I’ve listed 14 agreements and policies above, and this is by no means an exhaustive list.
 There may be more contracts and policies for your particular company and use case.
-You can find a bunch of templates online and spend hours upon hours editing them to your liking, hoping that whatever you wrote can legally protect you.
+If you’d like assistance with the above needs, feel free to Contact us today.

 This post is not legal advice, and does not establish any attorney client privilege between Law Office of K.S.
 Kader, PLLC and you, the reader.